chakra-core/ChakraCore/Future Plan.md

 Future releases of Chakracore are planned by a community team of volunteers (please see history section at the end of this document for how this has come about).
 We will aim to:

-1. Prioritise ease of use for potential embedders of chakracore - these are intended as our primary users.
-We will aim to reflect this priority in any design decisions and by committing to never breaking the API and providing detailed and user friendly documentation.
+1. Prioritise ease of use for potential embedders of Chakracore - these are intended as our primary users.
+We will aim to reflect this priority in any design decisions including by prioritising API stability and providing detailed and user friendly documentation.

 1. Work towards standards compliance - we recognise that Chakracore is significantly behind in some areas.
 We will work towards standards compliance including seeking to fix existing deviations and implement new standards as they arise.
 Any deviation from standards should be considered a bug.